maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 ----------------------

 The "connui" userspace to interface with the modem is still being worked on, but more progress was made recently.
-The pin entry dialog now works, on start, like one would expect it to:
+The PIN entry dialog now works, on start, like one would expect it to:

 .. image:: /images/pinentry-n900.png